Social Group Types: Ten Types of Social Groups and Examples

 Group Communication Barriers

 Barriers in group communication are also known as noises in group communication.
-These barriers or noises in communication are prevalent in every context of the communication process, for example, barriers in the face to face communication, mediated communication, corporate communication, and group communication.
+These barriers or noises in communication are prevalent in every context of the communication process, for example, barriers in face-to-face communication, mediated communication, corporate communication, and group communication.
 Barrier or noise is an unwanted element of the communication process.

 Group communication barriers